MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-basic-concepts.md

 # Basic concepts for designers in the Power BI service

 The aim of this article is to orient you to the Power BI service: what the different elements are, how they work together, and how you can work with them.
 You might get more out of it if you've already [signed up for the Power BI service](service-self-service-signup-for-power-bi.md) and [added some data](../connect-data/service-get-data.md).
 As a designer, your typical workflow is usually to start by creating reports in Power BI Desktop.
 Then you publish them to the Power BI service, where you can continue modifying them.
-You also create the dashboards based on your reports in the Power BI service.
+You also use the Power BI service to create the dashboards based on your reports.

 For this article, if you don't have your own reports yet, install one of the [Power BI samples](../create-reports/sample-datasets.md).